ronnieholm/Backend-web-programming-course-spring-2015/CalendarWareRecurrenceExpander/README.md

 project planning, or payment scheduling system.
 As luck would have it, your co-founder is a skilled frontend developer who implements her part using the latest fad in frontend technologies.
-But for the backend, your skills are requierd to turn the provided recurrence pattern into actual dates on which to display appointments in the frontend.
+But for the backend, your skills are required to turn the provided recurrence pattern into actual dates on which to display appointments in the frontend.